wegorich/frontend-devtest/README.md

 # Frontend Developer Test

-Build a ReactJS (preferable) or AngularJS 1.x application ( written in ES6 JavaScript ) which would use:
+Build a ReactJS application ( written in ES6 JavaScript ) which would use:
 - Bootstrap 3
 - Babel compiler